‘Be so kind as to not interrupt me while I am ignoring you’

 ‘Mama, I am dead!’ is conclusive evidence that the kid is very much alive.
 ‘I don’t Exist!’ unwinds in a negation that throws you into the center of the vortex that is an Infinite Regress.

 There are at least three levels of the lingual Self-Negating Expression, a useful distinction.
 First as the simple self-contradiction as in Aristotle’s ‘Unmover Mover’.
 These can be intuitively helpful but hard to work with.

 Second, again from Aristotle, ‘All Things are False’, a phrase he uses in his celebrated defense of the Principal of Contradiction.
 Replace it with its better defined equivalent: ‘All Words are Meaningless’-itself an expression in words, and you have a workable Self-Negating Expression, ready for the ‘Backward Step’.

 The most effective lingual Self-Eating Expressions typically include words like: I, Me, All, None, Everything, Nothing, Always, Never.
 [Nice, slippery, unstable wordsl you wonder why?]
 The Self-Negating Expression: ‘All statements are false’-itself a statement, is more usable than the expression: ‘This statement is false’.

 Finally, the Popular Variants which tend to be rhetorical devices such as autological ‘Oxymorons’ or literary embellishments [‘Expressive Silence’] or verbal dig [‘Microsoft Works’].

 The best of the world’s Mystic Literature is made up of Self-Negating Expressions.
-The Logical-Form can show-up in many guises.
-Not all are trekking-aids.
+The Logical-Form can show-up in many guises, but not all are trekking-aids.
+So stay awake.